apostrophecms-legacy/apostrophe-salesforce-experience/README.md

 Pages and pieces are set to match experiences in their settings modals.
 Widgets are set to match experiences with a drop-down multi-select field in their contextual UI.

-**Note:** This module does *not* enabled logging the user into the Apostrophe application as an Apostrophe user.
+**Note:** This module does *not* enable logging the user into the Apostrophe application as an Apostrophe user.
 It sets information about them in their active session, which is used to customize their Apostrophe experience.
 If you are looking to log the user into the Apostrophe site with a Salesforce SAML SSO, you should probably look at [apostrophe-saml](https://github.com/apostrophecms/apostrophe-saml).

 ## Usage
 - Requires Node 8+ due to use of async/await.